ISasiain/Methylation_beta_correction/README.md

 ### Checking the effect of the beta estimation method (infinium I and II)

+I HAVE CHANGED THE DIRECTORIES, ADAPT THE COMMANDS

 1. Transforming the data into an R object

 ```R